 If you watch the evening news or spend any time on the road, you know how common car accidents have become.

 Vehicles of all shapes and sizes get into accidents for a variety of reasons, and no one ever thinks it is their fault.
+Check out this link about 5 ways to avoid a car accident injury in Florida.

 The first step to staying safe on the road is to put down your phone, your makeup, your lunch, or whatever distraction you have in your car, and focus on the road.